Clinical-Infection-Research-UoSheffield/Development_natural_protective_immunity_Streptococcus_pyogenes/README.md

 ### Import Data:

 Run the load_data.R script to automatically download and import the anonymized dataset from the Zenodo depository.
-The data will be made publicly available upon publication from "<insert DOI url>".
+The data will be made publicly available upon publication from "DOI url".

 ### Reproduce Analyses:
 Work through the scripts sequentially to reproduce the analyses presented in the manuscript.
 The recommended order is as follows: